 👋Hi, I'm Matthew!

-I'm a UX Researcher and Anthropologist located in Toronto, and I'm currently a UX Researcher at Thomson Reuters, working on their digital product experience for legal and tax.
+I'm a UX Researcher and Anthropologist located in Pittsburgh, and I'm currently a UX Researcher at Thomson Reuters, working on their digital commerce and product discovery experience for legal and tax customers.

 Feel free to check out some of my recent work below, or head over to my projects page to view additional projects.